 In an ideal world, the best time to change firms is at the end of your company’s financial year.

-Find out when your limited company’s year end is.
-This is usually the end of the month on the anniversary of the date your formed your company.
+Find out when your limited company’s year-end is.
+This is usually the end of the month on the anniversary of the date you formed your company.

-If you’ve been paying for your accountant on a monthly basis, part of these fees should contribute to finalising your year-end accounts.
+If you’ve been paying for your accountant every month, part of these fees should contribute to finalising your year-end accounts.

-Assuming you have already paid for your year-end accounts to be produced, make sure your current accountant finalises your accounts.
+Assuming you have already paid for your year-end accounts to be prepared, make sure your current accountant finalises them.

-Unsurprisingly, if poor service influenced your decision to switch accountants, you might not be confident that they will produce your year-end accounts accurately, or in a timely manner.
+Unsurprisingly, if poor service influenced your decision to switch accountants, you might not be confident that they will produce your year-end accounts accurately or on time.

 In this case, you can ask your new accountant to take over your accounts in their current state.
 They will usually charge a one-off fee to bring your accounts up-to-date.

-The ‘switcher’ market in the contractor accounting world is very competitive at the moment, so you can find deals where a new accountant will take over your tax affairs and bring them up-to-date for free.
+The ‘switcher’ market in the contractor accounting world is very competitive, so you can find deals where a new accountant will take over your tax affairs and bring them up-to-date for free.
 It’s worth looking around.

 Avoid ‘busy’ times of year for accountants